-Non-interest expenses increased by 3.6% compared to previous year 2018.
-This increase is due to higher professional fees and other business operational costs.
-The bank continues to actively manage its costs and seek opportunities to improve efficiency.
+Non-interest expenses decreased by 1.5% compared to fiscal 2019.
+This favourable movement is mostly due to a reduction in outsourcing costs offset by increases in regulatory fees and other operating costs.
+The Bank continues to actively manage its costs and seek opportunities to improve efficiency.